devmount/faster-php/README.md

 | `array_keys` `array_flip` | 434.03 ms |

 The alternative approach is **1.8x** (44.87%) faster in this measurement.
 On average, it was ~1.5x (30%) faster.
 Tested on an array with 4166667 numeric elements having 3333333 unique entries.

+Note: This is only applicable for simple, one-dimensional arrays since `array_flip` replaces keys by values.

 ### 2. Get random array element